 Editor’s note: The heightened tensions with Iran offer an opportunity to examine the ups and downs of an undeclared conflict that has been going on for over 40 years.
 This falls into the light category.

-Shiraz, Iran—When propaganda efforts go wrong, the effect can be hilarious indeed.
+When propaganda efforts go wrong, the effect can be hilarious indeed.

-It appears that someone utilized the wrong photograph for the billboard.
+It appears that someone used the wrong photograph for the billboard.
 What’s more surprising, however, is the fact that it was done so knowingly.
 To the great embarrassment of everyone involved in the festivities, the image had also been edited to omit a female Israeli soldier from the final product.

 The contentious billboard (Twitter).

-Seyyed Ahmad Dastgheyb, the head of the city council, said that indeed the soldiers depicted were Israeli and part of the “usurper Zionist regime.”
+Seyyed Ahmad Dastgheyb, the head of the city council, had said that indeed the soldiers depicted were Israeli and part of the “usurper Zionist regime.”
 He added that the authorities would “deal seriously with those responsible.”

 The city’s mayor was even more apologetic.
 “This mistake of putting up such a despicable banner during the Sacred Defense Week is unforgivable.
-In addition to apologizing to Shiraz’s pious and noble people, I ask the authorities to investigate the roots of this suspicious act and promptly report to the people,” said Mayor Heydar Eskandarpour.
+In addition to apologizing to Shiraz’s pious and noble people, I ask the authorities to investigate the roots of this suspicious act and promptly report to the people,” had said Mayor Heydar Eskandarpour.

 Since the Islamic revolution in 1979, Iran has targeted Israel and promised its complete destruction.
-The Iranian government has used proxies in their efforts to punish the “usurper Zionist regime.”
+The Iranian government has used proxies in its efforts to punish the “usurper Zionist regime.”
 The Lebanese Hezbollah and Palestinian Hamas have both received financial, military, and intelligence support from Iran.
-Israel, for its part, has been actively undermining Iran’s efforts to acquire a nuclear weapon, both through overt (lobbying the U.S. and U.N.) and covert (assassinating Iranian scientists) means.
+Israel, for its part, has been actively undermining Iran’s efforts to acquire a nuclear weapon, both through overt (lobbying the U.S. and U.N). and covert (assassinating Iranian scientists) means.